Andrew Henderson

 Expat

-3. Despite its poverty level, Nicaragua maintains a relatively stable government.
+Nowadays, things are very different here, and despite its persistent poverty level, Nicaragua maintains a relatively stable government.

-When the war ended, Nicaragua evolved into a thriving tourist destination, with Granada as its epicenter.
+Once the war ended, Nicaragua evolved into a thriving tourist destination, with many expats now living in Granada, its epicenter.

 Granada Cultural Heritage